-For companies in the Russell 3000 or S&P 1500 indices, effective for meetings on or after Feb.
-1, 2020, generally vote against or withhold from the chair of the nominating committee (or other directors on a case-by-case basis) at companies when there are no women on the company's board.
+For companies in the Russell 3000 or S&P 1500 indices, generally vote against or withhold from the chair of the nominating committee (or other directors on a case-by-case basis) at companies where there are no women on the company's board.
 Mitigating factors include:

-- > A firm commitment, as stated in the proxy statement, to appoint at least one female to the board in the near term; - The presence of a female on the board at the preceding annual meeting; or - Other relevant factors as applicable.
+- Until Feb.
+1, 2021, a firm commitment, as stated in the proxy statement, to appoint at least one woman to the board within a year; - The presence of a woman on the board at the preceding annual meeting and a firm commitment to appoint at least one woman to the board within a year; or - Other relevant factors as applicable.